 Adult Safeguarding Week, 16-22 November 2020

 BISP will be promoting Adult Safeguarding Week.
-Download these documents to access information on various events locally and nationally.
-7 Minute Briefing - Safeguarding Adult Week [1Mb] NCA Safeguarding Together Events 2020 [731kb] PCFT National Safeguarding Adults Week [594kb]
+Download these documents to access information on various events locally and nationally: 7 Minute Briefing - Safeguarding Adult Week [1Mb], NCA Safeguarding Together Events 2020 [731kb] and PCFT National Safeguarding Adults Week [594kb].

 BISP e-learning is now available to book via our training website